 According to Yonhap:

-The statistics agency has been providing such information on the North every year since 1995 as a way to provide a glimpse into the economic and industrial conditions of the reclusive country.
+The statistics office has been publishing general information on the North since 1995 as a way of providing an insight to the economic and social conditions of the reclusive country.

 Read the full story here:

 Economic gap between two Koreas widens in 2013: data